 Sarcoidosis is a challenging disease in which patients can struggle for years with ineffective treatments and unanswered questions.
 For over 70 years, Mount Sinai has been committed to developing unparalleled sarcoidosis service that combines all the medical skills and resources patients need to manage every aspect of this condition.
-Since 1948, our sarcoidosis program has grown to become the one of the most prolific in the world, with nearly 20,000 patients enrolled to date, and approximately 40 more coming to us each week.
+Since 1948, our sarcoidosis program has grown to become the one of the most prolific in the world, with nearly 20,000 patients enrolled to date.
+And now, we have expanded to form a unique partnership: the Mount Sinai ̶ National Jewish Health Respiratory Institute.

-Because sarcoidosis is a multi-organ disease, we offer expertise in all aspects of the condition with the help of multidisciplinary teams that include cardiologists, neurologists, pathologists, ophthalmologists, and other specialists working together to provide the most comprehensive care possible.
+Sarcoidosis is a multi-organ disease, and through our expanded program we offer expertise in all aspects of the condition with the help of multidisciplinary teams that include cardiologists, neurologists, pathologists, ophthalmologists, and other specialists working together to provide the most comprehensive care possible.

 Types of Sarcoidosis